AndersDeath/diary2/000-current.md

 # 22 Septemper - Wednesday - Saint-Petersburg

 Well, I am in shock.
 I thought a lot about mobilization, but i didn't believe in it.
+There is no razio.
+There is only bullshit and stupidness.